Free Budapest Walking Tour by JetSettingFools.com

 Budapest's City Park: The Baroque mansion houses the Museum of Hungarian Agriculture

-Four distinct architectural styles (Romanesque, Gothic, Renaissance and Baroque) are incorporated to replicate some of Hungary’s finest architectural styles.
-The main castle, built in the Renaissance style, is patterned after the Transylvania Castle (which is in Romania, but was part of Hungary at the time).
+The main building is in the Renaissance style and patterned after the Transylvania Castle in Romania, but was part of Hungary at the time.

 Szechenyi Thermal Baths

-Budapest has more than 120 natural springs – and about 25 thermal bath houses that feed the naturally occurring hot water into elaborate, fancy and playful pools (some of which are even lined with jets).
+MAP.
+Budapest has more than 120 natural springs and about 25 thermal bath houses that feed the naturally occurring hot water into elaborate, fancy and playful pools.

 Walking around Budapest at night is a stunning sight!
 After the sun goes down, the iconic monuments and buildings are illuminated by spotlights.